Citgo Petroleum director Luisa Palacios to leave board at month's end: company

-The U.S.-based refiner is owned by Venezuela, but its leadership split with the government of President Nicolas Maduro, whose 2018 reelection was widely denounced as a sham.
+The Houston-based refiner is owned by Venezuela, but the South American nation’s opposition-led Congress in 2019 appointed new leadership, laying off executives named by the government of President Nicolas Maduro, whose 2018 re-election was widely denounced as a sham.
 Maduro retains control of the Venezuelan military and PDVSA.

 “Luisa has provided vital service to our company and has made enormous contributions during a pivotal time in the history of Citgo,” said Chief Executive Carlos Jorda in a note to employees.
 “The company is stronger and well positioned for the future because of her efforts.”

-Palacios could not immediately be reached for comment.
-She has accepted a position at an academic institution, she wrote in a letter to staff.
+Palacios, 51, had previously resigned from the boards of PDV Holding and Citgo Holding.

+In a letter to staff, she wrote that she had accepted a position at an academic institution.
 A former senior managing director at economic consultancy Medley Global Advisors, she spent two years as a non-resident fellow at Columbia University’s Center for Global Energy Policy.

+During her two-year tenure at Citgo, the refiner’s board recruited its current CEO, its COO Edgar Rincon and its CFO, John Zuklic.
+It also refinanced debt and fought off an attempt by Maduro’s administration to reclaim control over the company.

-In the last year, Citgo struggled financially along with other refiners as the Coronavirus pandemic slash demand for petroleum products.
-It has not yet released 2020 results.
-Citgo posted a net loss of $412 million for the first nine months.
+In the last year, Citgo struggled financially along with other refiners as the pandemic slashed demand for oil products.
+It has not yet released 2020 results, but posted a net loss of $412 million for the first nine months of the year.

 Additional reporting and writing by Gary McWilliams; Editing by Kirsten Donovan and David Gregorio